-The initial soil temperature is simulated very similar to the observed soil temperature and within 1 K for all the 306 sites and cases shown (Figure 7).
+The initial soil temperature simulated is very similar to the observed soil temperature and within 1 K for all the sites and cases shown (Figure 7).
 However, the soil cools too quickly in the simulations.
-The temperature of the 307 surface is too warm overnight, by up to 4 K for the Skyborry site for IOP12, for all simulated cases with the exception 308 of IOP1.
-During IOP18 the MetUM is too warm at Cardington between 2100 UTC and 0400 UTC which is the period 309 of shallow stable radiation fog which is observed but not reproduced by the MetUM.
-The observed warming at 0300 310 UTC is caused by the optically thick fog which is not simulated until 0600 UTC (Figure 5).
-The behaviour described 311 here is, at least in part, a result of a soil heat flux which is significantly larger than observed by up to 50 W m-2 (Figure 312 8).
-Note here a positive soil heat flux is an upward flux towards the surface, so the MetUM is transferring heat to the 313 surface more readily than observed.
-This additional flux of heat is contributing to the surface temperature bias seen 314 for all cases and sites, with the exception of IOP1 at Cardington.
-The surface temperature bias will also contribute 315 to the near surface air temperature bias discussed in section 3.1, as the simulated screen temperature is calculated 316 using the surface temperature.
-Note the other components of the surface energy budget are modelled very closely 317 to those observed (not shown).
-In clear skies the net radiation flux is similar to the observed value but differences 318 occur due to cloud cover and fog optical thickness.
-IOP12 is a prime example of this with the large increase in surface 319 temperature at 0000 UTC caused by cloud which was observed but not simulated by the MetUM.
-320
+The temperature of the surface is too warm overnight, by up to 4 K for the Skyborry site for IOP12, for all simulated cases, with the exception of IOP1.
+During IOP18, MetUM is too warm at Cardington between 2100 UTC and 0400 UTC, the period of shallow stable radiation fog, which is observed but not reproduced by MetUM.
+The observed warming at 0300 UTC is caused by optically thick fog, which is not simulated until 0600 UTC (Figure 5).
+The behaviour described here is, at least in part, a result of a soil heat flux that is significantly larger than observed, by up to $50 \text{ W} \cdot \text{m}^{-2}$ (Figure 8).
+Note that here a positive soil heat flux is an upward flux towards the surface, so MetUM transfers heat to the surface more readily than observed.
+This additional flux of heat contributes to the surface temperature bias seen for all cases and sites, with the exception of IOP1 at Cardington.
+The surface temperature bias will also contribute to the near-surface air temperature bias discussed in Section 3.1, as the simulated screen temperature is calculated using the surface temperature.
+Note that the other components of the surface energy budget are modelled very closely to those observed (not shown).
+In clear skies, the net radiation flux is similar to the observed value, but differences occur due to cloud cover and fog optical thickness.
+IOP12 is a prime example of this, with the large increase in surface temperature at 0000 UTC caused by cloud that was observed but not simulated by MetUM.